Updated August 31, 2021

 Black chose to go with a wheeled home.
 He says the trailer for it was a big part of the budget, as he decided to use a trailer specifically made for tiny homes.
 Because the home was built on wheels, it was not subject to any required permits or inspections.

-He used primarily new materials, with the exception of the doors, which he purchased used, and also put in RV hook-ups for power, water, and sewer.
+He used primarily new materials except the doors, which he purchased used, and also put in RV hookups for power, water, and sewer.

 Black says there are certain building materials you shouldn’t use in a wheeled tiny home, such as drywall, because it can crack when the home is being transported, but otherwise much of the materials used are the same ones that would be part of any home build.
 “I used regular windows and doors,” he says.
 “For the most part, it had everything you’d find in a larger home.”

 Black enjoyed the process so much, he decided to make a business out of it and started up Big Freedom Tiny Homes out of Bellingham.
 “It’s a learning process,” he says.
 “I’ve built 13 tiny homes so far, and with each one I keep learning.”

 Gainesville, Florida, resident Troy Rosslow thought about building a home from a shipping container for 15 years before he took the plunge.
 “I’d been involved in the building trade for about 25 years,” he says.
 “I worked in home improvement and contracting.”
 After changing careers to become a licensed social worker, he maintained an interest in construction and building.

 He decided to build a tiny container home in the backyard of his own residence, with the intention of using it as a rental.
 His budget was originally $12,000, and Rosslow says the project came in at a total cost of about $16,000.
 “We had to do some improvements to our existing house in order to make it fit, had to clear some trees, and upgrade our existing electrical panels to be able to hook the container up to them,” he says.